Adamancia Vault

 Connect the programs

-Run the hub, then connect
+Turn on the connection, then connect

 You only do this once per device.
 After that, linking individual groups (next box) is a single click.